 China Tourism

-Entering 21th century, propelled by continuous economic growth, the deepening of reform and opening up policy, and a substantial increase in residents’ income, China's tourism industry had witnessed unprecedented development.
+Entering the 21st century, propelled by continuous economic growth, the deepening of reform and opening up policy, and a substantial increase in residents’ income, China's tourism industry had witnessed unprecedented development.
 The massive inbound and outbound tourism markets had drawn global attention, and the domestic market had been steadily expanding.
 However, from 2020 to 2022, the COVID-19 pandemic brought China's tourism industry to a standstill for three years.
-Fortunately, in 2023 after the epidemic, the industry has gradually rebounded and showed an overall positive trend, demonstrating strong recovery momentum and development potential.

 Inbound Tourism: